Vidalb1/runescape-craft/README.md

 make clean

+Files:

 proj_map1.txt → Defines the game world map

 proj_craft.txt → Defines crafting recipes

-You can modify these text files to create new maps and recipes.
+You can modify these files to create custom maps and crafting recipes.

-Results
+📊 Results

-Functional crafting system inspired by Runescape
+Fully functional crafting system inspired by Runescape

-Modular codebase built with object-oriented design principles
+Modular codebase using object-oriented design principles

-Successfully compiles and runs on Linux platforms (Screenshots or terminal GIFs of gameplay would go here for extra polish)
+Successfully compiles and runs on Linux platforms

+Screenshots or terminal GIFs of gameplay can be added here for visual impact.

-Next Steps
+🛣 Next Steps

 Add more crafting recipes and complex item trees

 Implement combat, NPCs, or trading mechanics

-Expand world with multiple maps
+Expand the game world with multiple maps

 Add save/load functionality for persistent progress

-Commit Style
+💾 Commit Style

-Commits: Small, descriptive messages (e.g., “Implement Area class with connections”)
+Commits: Small, descriptive messages (e.g., Implement Area class with connections)

-Branches: Use feature branches for new components (e.g., feature/crafting)
+Branches: Feature branches for new components (e.g., feature/crafting)

-Issues: Track bugs and TODOs with GitHub Issue
+Issues: Track bugs and TODOs using GitHub Issues